caseydaly/LabelboxToTFRecord/README.md

 `python split.py ./10_record_file.tfrecord 3 2 5`

 This will write 3 new files containing 3, 2, and 5 records, respectively.
+To copy a .tfrecord file into a new file, shuffling the records according to a provided random_ints.txt
+file:

+`python shuffle.py ./10_record_file.tfrecord random_seq.txt`

+`random_seq.txt` should be a file of all the indices into the tfrecord file, [0,N), where N is the number of records in the tfrecord file, each index occurs exactly once, and there is one index per line.
+This allows you to shuffle the tfrecord file using random data like from random.org.

 # Tests